berrenurcelik/note-manager/README.md

 ## Documentation Generation

-This project includes documentation for both frontend and backend components.
+This project includes comprehensive documentation for both frontend and backend components.
+Since the `build/` and `node_modules/` folders are excluded from submission, the documentation needs to be generated after cloning the project.

 ### Frontend Documentation (TypeDoc)